What is an on-premises data gateway?

 Types of gateways

-There are two different types of gateways, each for a different scenario:
+There are three different types of gateways, each for a different scenario:

-On-premises data gateway allows multiple users to connect to multiple on-premises data sources.
-You can use an on-premises data gateway with all supported services, with a single gateway installation.
-This gateway is well-suited to complex scenarios with multiple people accessing multiple data sources.
+On-premises data gateway: Allows multiple users to connect to multiple on-premises data sources.
+With a single gateway installation, you can use an on-premises data gateway with all supported services.
+This gateway is well-suited to complex scenarios in which multiple people access multiple data sources.

-On-premises data gateway (personal mode) allows one user to connect to sources, and can’t be shared with others.
+On-premises data gateway (personal mode): Allows one user to connect to sources and can’t be shared with others.
 An on-premises data gateway (personal mode) can be used only with Power BI.
-This gateway is well-suited to scenarios where you’re the only person who creates reports, and you don't need to share any data sources with others.
+This gateway is well-suited to scenarios in which you’re the only person who creates reports, and you don't need to share any data sources with others.

 Use a gateway

-There are four main steps for using a gateway.
+There are five main steps for using a gateway:

 - Download and install the gateway on a local computer.